On December 19, 2016 (for what felt like the millionth time) I decided I was done with alcohol. Nada más.

 Eventually, I stopped writing on my blog because what was there to write about?

 I felt like a fraud.
 It was a sobriety blog, sure, but of course, I was sober.
 I was pregnant.
 My brain and body were on loan to the growing child in my belly.
 I didn’t have much to say about sobriety at the time that didn’t feel forced.

 Then she was born, and I didn’t drink because I was breastfeeding.

 Besides, I wasn’t sleeping more than an average of four or five hours per day (not even consecutively).
 My husband was away for 12-15 hours a day working.
 I was all my daughter had most days and she was a handful.
 She had gastrointestinal issues and was screaming hysterically 80% of the time she was awake.

 Getting drunk was never an option.
 I was in survival mode and couldn’t have made it to the liquor store if I’d wanted to.

 But things got better.
 My daughter started sleeping.
 So did I.

-Eventually, I stopped breastfeeding and all those reasons that insulated me so tightly against a relapse started to thin.
+Eventually, I stopped breastfeeding and all those reasons that insulated me so tightly against a relapse started to disappear.
 My husband got transferred to a closer work location and was home more often.
 It was possible to go out again and have a life separate from work and caring for my daughter.
 It was possible to drink again.